 The course is managed on Canvas, which you can access using your Pitt credentials (help desk: 412-624-4357).
-You are expected to check Canvas content every other day You will find videos, study tips, important communication and recommendations, and grade entries (including your homework grades, on a regular basis).
+You are expected to check Canvas daily.
+You will find videos, study tips, important communication and recommendations, and grade entries (including your homework grades, on a regular basis).